Structured prior distributions for the covariance matrix in latent factor models: Introduction

-The main contributions of this work can be summarized as follows.
-We develop a general class of priors for the factor loadings matrix that can encode ideas of dependence structure about the shared variation matrix $\matr{\Delta} = \matr{\Lambda} \matr{\Lambda}^T$ in the marginal covariance matrix $\matr{\Omega}$.
-This is a quantity we believe to be much more amenable to the specification of prior beliefs than the factor loadings matrix itself.
-The mean of the prior for $\matr{\Delta}$ can be any positive definite matrix of relevance.
-For example, it could be a phylogenetic distance matrix whose entries encode distances between nodes on a tree, or even the Gram matrix arising from a Gaussian process covariance function.
-The potential interpretability of this prior expectation facilitates the incorporation of meaningful domain expertise into the resulting factor model.
-The flexible class of structured priors is constructed to allow data-informed shrinkage towards its mean within a framework that facilitates inference on the number of factors.
-Using ideas from the literature on infinite factorization models and parameter-expansion algorithms, we propose an efficient scheme for computational inference where a single MCMC run yields information about both the continuous model parameters and the number of factors.
-Using an unconstrained reparameterization of stationary vector autoregressions, the methodology is also extended to a class of stationary dynamic factor models for which the shared variation matrix remains meaningfully defined.
-To the best of our knowledge, this is the first presentation of a prior and inferential scheme for a general class of dynamic factor models that constrains inference to the stationary region without imposing further restrictions.
-Finally, we consider two substantive applications that illustrate the scope of the methodology and its inferential benefits.
+Based on ideas from the literature on infinite factorisation models and parameter-expansion algorithms, we propose an efficient scheme for computational inference where a single Markov chain Monte Carlo (MCMC) run yields information about both the continuous model parameters and the number of factors.
+Using an unconstrained reparameterisation of stationary vector autoregressions, the methodology is also extended to a class of stationary dynamic factor models for which the shared variation matrix remains meaningfully defined.
+To the best of our knowledge, this is the first prior, with associated inferential scheme, for a general class of dynamic factor models that constrains inference to the stationary region without imposing further restrictions.
+This constitutes an important contribution to the Bayesian time-series literature.

-The remainder of this paper is organized as follows.
-Section~\ref{sec:factor_models} introduces Bayesian factor models and the associated issues with identifiability.
-Section~\ref{sec:structured_priors} then presents the general class of structured priors, incremental development of its components, and the natural parameter-expanded framework for inference.
+The remainder of this paper is organised as follows.
+After introducing our parameterisation of Bayesian factor models in Section~\ref{sec:factor_models}, Section~\ref{sec:structured_priors} presents the general class of structured priors and its components.
 In Section~\ref{sec:dynamic_factor_model}, we extend these ideas to a class of stationary dynamic factor models.
-Posterior computation is discussed in Section~\ref{sec:posterior_computation}.
-This includes an adaptive Gibbs sampler, which can significantly speed up inference when the dimension of the observation vector is large, and a non-adaptive Hamiltonian Monte Carlo sampler that can be implemented through the probabilistic programming language Stan.
-Finally, Section~\ref{sec:applications} presents two examples.
-In Section~\ref{subsec:finnish_birds}, we use a multivariate probit regression to model occurrences of a variety of species of birds while in Section~\ref{subsec:ngn_application} we develop a novel dynamic factor model to describe the hourly demand for gas at a single location.
-Section~\ref{sec:discussion} offers some closing remarks.
+Posterior computation is discussed in Section~\ref{sec:posterior_computation}, then Section~\ref{sec:applications} presents a simulation experiment and two substantive applications that illustrate the scope of the methodology and its inferential benefits.